Lani Hanchett: Episcopacy

 On September 26, 1967, Hanchett was elected Suffragan Bishop of Hawaii and was consecrated on December 30, 1967.
 Two years later, on October 24, 1969, he was elected on the first ballot as diocesan bishop, the first person of Hawaiian ancestry to lead the Episcopal Church there.
 He was installed in St. Andrew's Cathedral on January 18, 1970.
 Bishop Hanchett had represented Province VIII on the national Executive Council of the Episcopal Church since 1973.
 He died of cancer in St. Francis Hospital, Honolulu on August 11, 1975.

-Personal life

-Hanchett married Puanani Akana on June 21, 1941 and had four children.